 2.5 sampling

-At specific sampling intervals (14, 28, 48, and 56 days post-feeding), fingerlings were randomly together from each treatment group (n = 6 per group).
+At specific sampling intervals (14, 28, 48, and 56 days post-feeding), fingerlings were randomly collected from each treatment group (n = 6 per group).
 Tilapia fingerlings were anesthetized with MS-222 (20 mg/L) prior to handling (Yu et al., 2024).
 Blood was collected from the caudal vein using sterile syringes.
 For hematological analysis, blood was collected without anticoagulant.
 To obtain serum, blood was collected into heparinized vials (40 IU/mL).
 The blood samples were centrifuged at 3000 rpm for 5 minutes, and the separated serum was pooled within each treatment group and stored at −20°C for following biochemical and immunological analyses.
 For antioxidant enzyme assays, three fish per treatment were sacrificed, and liver tissues were excised, rinsed with ice-cold saline, and preserved at −20°C until use.

-2.6 Haematological assays
+2.6 Hematological assays

 The concentration of hemoglobin (Hb) was estimated utilizing the cyanmethemoglobin method, in which blood samples were diluted in Drabkin’s reagent, and absorbance was observed spectrophotometrically at 540 nm (Pal, 2006).
 Red blood cell (RBC) and white blood cell (WBC) counts were obtained using a Neubauer hemocytometer.
 For RBC enumeration, blood was diluted with Hayem’s solution, while WBC counting involved dilution with Turk’s solution.
 The cells were counted under a light microscope, with values recorded as ×10⁶ cells/mm³ for RBCs and ×10³ cells/mm³ for WBCs.
 All hematological analyses were conducted in triplicate to ensure accuracy (Blaxhall and Daisley, 1973).